How Many Calories Are in Thai Bubble Tea? 5 Key Factors That Influence Its Calorie Count

 - 24 oz: approximately 520-550 calories

-Putting It All Together: Thai Bubble Tea Calorie Ranges
+Complete Thai Bubble Tea Calorie Ranges

-Traditional recipe (condensed milk, pearls, full sugar, 16 oz): approximately 420 calories
+- Traditional recipe (condensed milk, pearls, full sugar, 16 oz): approximately 420 calories

-Custom order (evaporated milk, 50% sugar, pearls, 16 oz): approximately 320 calories
+- Custom order (evaporated milk, 50% sugar, pearls, 16 oz): approximately 320 calories

-Health-conscious order (almond milk, 25% sugar, grass jelly, 16 oz): approximately 220–250 calories
+- Health-conscious order (almond milk, 25% sugar, grass jelly, 16 oz): approximately 220-250 calories

-Homemade Thai bubble tea (light pearls, stevia, almond milk): approximately 180 calories
+- Homemade Thai bubble tea (light pearls, stevia, almond milk): approximately 180 calories

-How to Order Low-Calorie Thai Bubble Tea: Step-by-Step Guide
+How to Order Low-Calorie Thai Bubble Tea

-Follow these steps to cut 150-200 calories from your Thai bubble tea order:
+Follow these steps to cut 150-200 calories:

 Step 1: Choose a smaller size – Order 12 oz or 16 oz instead of 24 oz.
-This alone saves 100-150 calories.
+Saves 100-150 calories.

 Step 2: Request reduced sugar – Ask for 25-50% sugar instead of full sweetness.
-This saves 75-120 calories.
+Saves 75-120 calories.

 Total potential savings: 325-470 calories by making these four simple modifications!